 The Importance of Community

-Encompassing all of the other areas within the Circle of Health is the outermost circle, Community.
+Encompassing all the other areas within the Circle of Health is the outermost circle, Community.
 All elements of Whole Health—including “Me” at the center, self-care, and professional care—happen within the context of and uniqueness of a larger community.
 The Community circle encompasses and underlies all the others; community is fundamentally important to all aspects of health and well-being.
 It is the largest ring in the Circle of Health for a reason—it has global impact.

 One person may be a member of many communities for many reasons.
 Some examples include:

-• Upbringing: family networks, spiritual practices or groups, childhood experiences (adverse or not)
+• • Upbringing: family networks, spiritual practices or groups, childhood experiences (adverse or not);

-• Interests: professional pursuits, activities, or clubs
+• • Interests: professional pursuits, activities, or clubs.

-• Location: neighborhood, local communities, cities, counties, regions, nations, and other geographical cultures
+• • Location: neighborhood, local communities, cities, counties, regions, nations, and other geographical cultures.

-Figure 19-1.
-On Reflection, Me and We Are Inextricably RelatedWithout the “We” aspect of healing, Whole Health—and all health care—would be very limited.
+Without the “We” aspect of healing, Whole Health—and all health care—would be very limited.
 The health of one’s community is essential to the promotion of health for those within it.
 Community shapes our ability to engage in healthy behaviors and pursue what matters to us.

 It adds to the richness of the Whole Health approach if we move through the different components of the Circle of Health once more, this time looking at them through the lens of Community.

-Me: Individualizing Care Through Understanding Context
+Me: Personalizing Care Through Understanding Context

 Conventional care often focuses on the individual, exploring what is going wrong inside the body.
 This is important, but people do not exist in a vacuum; the behaviors of the molecules inside our body are affected by all sorts of things outside of us.
-“Personal identity” is actually defined by how we define ourselves in relationship to the communities of which we are part.
-Even focusing just on the innermost “Me” in the center of the Circle of Health, we begin to see how strongly influenced we are as individuals by our context.
-Certainly, when a person is asked, “What really matters to you?” they will frequently respond that it is the others in their lives who matter most.[1272]
-Our different communities—and the beliefs, values, and norms we gain from these communities—strongly influence our Mission, Aspiration, Purpose (MAP).
+“Personal identity” is actually defined by how we define ourselves in relationship to the communities to which we belong.
+Even focusing just on the innermost “Me” in the center of the Circle of Health, we begin to see how influenced we are as individuals by our context.
+For example, when a person is asked, “What really matters to you?” they frequently respond that it is the others in their lives who matter most.
+Our different communities—and the beliefs, values, and norms we gain from these communities—strongly influence our Mission, Aspiration, and Purpose (MAP).

-Part of individualizing care is being aware of context, all the factors that shape a person’s life and what matters to them.[1273]
+Part of personalizing care is being aware of context, including the factors that shape a person’s life and what matters to them.
 It is not essential that we know every detail about our patients’ histories, their value systems, or their day-to-day lives, but it is important that we remain open to considering, understanding, and appreciating those factors.
-To achieve health equity—or the attainment of the highest level of health for all people—requires valuing everyone equally with focused and ongoing societal efforts to address avoidable inequalities, historical and contempory injustices, and the elimination of health and health care inequities.
+To attain the highest level of health for all people requires focused and ongoing efforts to address healthcare barriers.

 • The first Veteran arrives early and is accompanied by a family member, having driven from home nearby.
 The Veteran is retired and service-connected, and he schedules his appointments around his personal travel schedule.
 He has had good relationships with VA staff in the past, and he enjoys volunteering with a Veteran Service Organization.

-The following is a small sample of context-related questions you may ask yourself about each of the patients you serve, to more effectively support them as they set shared and SMART goals:
+The following is a small sample of context-related questions you may ask yourself about each of the patients you serve to support them more effectively as they set shared and SMART goals:

 • Does the Veteran have access to a given therapy or practitioner?
 Do they have transportation?
 Is there a long wait to schedule a visit?